Trams in London: First electric trams

 Several different companies and municipalities operated London's electric tramways.
 The largest was the LCC, with lines equipped with conduit current collection.
 Other operators mainly used the more conventional overhead electric wires.
 Many of London's trams had to be equipped with both systems of electricity supply, with routes being equipped with change points.
+The overhead wires were made of copper, which weighed half a pound a foot.

 During their heyday, tram services covered much of inner London and reached out to the suburbs, assisted by facilities like the Kingsway tramway subway, which enabled the longest tram route entirely within the County of London to operate: a weekend service between Archway, then part of Highgate, and Downham via Brockley, 16 mi.

 Route coverage might have been wider still but the terms of the 1870 Act meant that the passage of new tramways had to be negotiated individually with local authorities, who would sometimes impose prohibitively expensive improvement works as a condition of approval.
+Passengers had to make a hazardous journey into the middle of the street before they could board a tram.

-After the Great War, money for investment and maintenance became harder to find, as passengers migrated to the new motor bus services.
+After the War, money for investment and maintenance became harder to find, as passengers migrated to the new motor bus services.
 In the 1930s, The London United and Metropolitan Electric companies purchased a large fleet of modern double-deck Feltham trams, built by the Union Construction Company at Feltham.
 LUT accompanied this change by introducing electric trolleybuses using twin overhead wires as a cheaper alternative for 17 mi of its routes in 1931.